Suicide awareness: Historical stigma

 Historically, suicide has not always been considered a societal taboo.
 It is critical to understand the historical context in order to raise awareness of suicide's impact on our current culture.
 Suicide was embraced as a philosophical escape by the followers of the Greek philosopher Epicurus when life's happiness seemed lost.
-It has been glorified in self-immolation as an act of martyrdom as in the case of Thich Quang Duc who burned himself to death in protest of South Vietnam’s religious policy.
+It has been glorified in self-immolation as an act of martyrdom as in the case of Thích Quảng Đức who burned himself to death in protest of South Vietnam’s religious policy.
 Assisted suicide as a release from suffering can be traced back to ancient Roman society.
 In Jewish culture, there is a reverence for the mass suicide at Masada in the face of attack by the Roman Empire, showing how suicide has sometimes had a contradictory relationship with established religion.
 This indicates a tension between the presentation of suicide in this historical context, and its associations in our current society with personal anguish.

 Today, suicide is generally perceived as an act of despair or hopelessness, or a criminal act of terrorism (suicide attack).
 This negative backdrop was seen in Colonial America, where suicides were considered criminal and brought to trial, even if mental illness had been present.
-Suicide was identified in Roman Catholicism as a sinful act, with religious burial prohibited until 1983, when the Catholic Church altered the canon law to allow funerals and burials within the church of those who died by suicide.
+In Roman Catholicism suicide is seen as a sinful act, with religious burial prohibited until 1983, when the Catholic Church altered the canon law to allow funerals and burials within the church of those who died by suicide.
 Today, many current societies and religious traditions condemn suicide, especially in Western culture.
-Public consideration of suicide in our culture is further complicated by society's struggle to rationalize such cult events as the Jonestown mass suicide.
-In light of these mixed historical messages, it can be confusing for youth, presented with an academic and historical profile for suicide.
+Public consideration of suicide in our culture is further complicated by society's struggle to rationalize such cult events as the Heaven's Gate mass suicide.
+In light of these mixed historical messages, it can be confusing for youth presented with an academic and historical profile for suicide.
 The ambiguity of accepted suicide and suicidal behavior definitions impedes progress with its utilization of variable terminology.